 In this study, the researchers gave this assessment of post-traumatic instability in the cervical spine.

 - “(the) Posterior ligamentous complex and intervertebral disc injuries are common cervical spine flexion-distraction injuries, but the residual stability following their disruption is (unknown).”

 - Simply, patients have symptoms of cervical spine instability after an injury or accident to the cervical spine and doctors are not sure if these injuries heal sufficiently enough in some patients to restore the natural stability of the neck

 - Complete disc rupture had the largest impact on C2-C3, increasing C2-C3 hypermobility by 181% and creating a large anteroposterior displacement of the C2-C3 segment.
-(The vertabrae have moved out of place and the patient is usually recommended to cervical spinal fusion).
-This is an injury was also see commonly and we can help many patients avoid this fusion surgery.
+(The vertabrae have moved out of place and the patient is usually recommended a cervical spinal fusion).
+This is an injury that is also seen commonly and we can help many patients avoid this fusion surgery.

 The conclusion of this study?
 “Stabilization appears important when managing patients with soft tissue injuries.”

 It does not take much damage to the posterior ligamentous complex to send you into cervical spine instability problems

 A study in the European Spine Journal (2) showed how significant the cervical spine stabilizers are and how significant injury can be in starting a cascade of degenerative neck disease.
 Here the researchers examined cadaver C6-7 segments: supraspinous/interspinous ligaments; ligamenta flavum; facet capsules, and facet joints.
 A robot-based testing system performed repeated flexibility testing of flexion-extension, axial rotation, and lateral bending.